ShafayetB/Google/Google Digital Garage/Google Digital Garage.md

 - [x] Long-term projections
 - [ ] Financial viability
 - [ ] Board decisions

+## Module 5 - Get Started with Search

 Why are search engines a great place for a business to be found?